Swansea docks: Prince of Wales Dock

-The Swansea Harbour Trust began constructing the Prince of Wales Dock in 1879 on Fabian's Bay to the east of the River Tawe.
+The Swansea Harbour Trust gained authorisation for expansion in the Swansea Harbour Act 1874 (37 & 38 Vict. c. civ), and began constructing the Prince of Wales Dock in 1879 on Fabian's Bay to the east of the River Tawe.
 When construction was completed, the Prince of Wales dock was opened on 18 October 1881 by Edward, Prince of Wales, and extended in 1898 to its present size of 27 acre.
 Usage of the dock declined throughout the latter half of the 20th century.
 The Prince of Wales Dock is now being redeveloped as the Prince of Wales Marina with 500 berths.
 A new channel with sea lock and holding basin was built to link the marina directly with the River Tawe.
 A cable-operated wakeboarding facility opened in the Prince of Wales Dock in 2010, but was short-lived.
 The dock is the site of the swim section of the annual Swansea Triathlon.

 King's Dock

-Work began on the King's Dock in 1905 to meet the growing demand of tinplate exports from the local area.
+Work began on the King's Dock in 1905, having been authorised by the Swansea Harbour Act 1901 (1 Edw.
+7. c. ccliii) to meet the growing demand of tinplate exports from the local area.
 The King's Dock was constructed as a much larger dock than the Prince of Wales on the south side of the Prince of Wales Dock and covers some 72 acres (29 ha).
 Construction was complete by 1909.
 The King's Dock is the principal dock in the Port of Swansea which is still in use today for cargo operations.